Boudoir Photoshoot KL Session #2 with Mss Yumiko

 After doing several tests with the Kodak Vision3 500T film, I find out that I don’t have to worry about natural light in the room and am confident that the film camera can do well in low light.
 I did have some lighting issue when shooting indoor with the film but I try not to get shutter speed lower than 1/125 in the entire shoot.

 It was good that I joined the group photoshoot because I did make new friends, and we share experiences and chit chat about the camera gear that we have.
 In this shoot, I’m not just shooting boudoir portraits and I think in boudoir photography, we actually can shoot the body parts, including legs, thighs, hands etc. I did make a few mistakes in this boudoir photoshoot after doing the research and looking at some boudoir sample photos.
+I was planning of making a boudoir photo book, probably there might be someone interested, right?

 I think that some parts of the lower body are better covered up, hidden in the shadows, and not too revealed to give a sense of… curiosity to the viewers?
 Well, still exploring this genre of photography and I’m happy that I’m able to learn from this mistake and hope the next boudoir shoot I can do better!